ngoclinhtran/EDA-E-commerce-Data-with-R/README.md

 This project used R language to clean the dataset, perform EDA on the dataset, and visualize the results.
 The project was divided into 2 parts: 1.
 Data cleaning using R, 2.
 EDA using R.

 **1. Data Cleaning using R**
+- Data importing, data types clasification
+- Rename variables and summary data
+- Deal with missing values and invalid values
+- Add customized variables
+- Manage duplicate data
+- Manage outliers in the dataset
+- Plausibility check for *Factor* and *Date-time* variables